zephyrproject-rtos/zephyr/doc/contribute/guidelines.rst

 When you submit a pull request to the project, a series of checks are performed to verify your commit messages meet the requirements.
-The same step done during the CI process can be performed locally using the the ``gitlint`` command.
+The same step done during the CI process can be performed locally using the ``gitlint`` command.

 Run ``gitlint`` locally in your tree and branch where your patches have been